 Also note the excellent July/August 2016 Discover Magazine article titled, Everything Worth Knowing About ...
 Scientific Dating Methods, which shows the actual limits of scientific dating methods and the questionable published results.

-Some ‘fundamentalist’ religions teach that scientists can’t trusted because they are all ‘anti-Bible’.
+Some say that scientists can’t trusted because they’re ‘anti-Bible’.
 We disagree, and feel that such a position is a slippery slope.

-Consider the fallacy of an anti-science stance in the Catholic Church’s inquisition of Galileo.
-The Church made an assumption (with no Bible support) which has since been proven wrong, and Galileo’s findings are vindicated.
-Therefore, we don’t want to be numbered among such science deniers.
+Consider the foolishness of the Catholic Church’s anti-science stance in their inquisition of Galileo.
+The Church made an assumption (with no Bible support) that the Sun revolves around the Earth.
+They were proven wrong, and Galileo’s findings were vindicated.
+Therefore, we don’t want to be numbered among such science-deniers.

 What we have discovered, through our extensive research, is that mankind’s line of descent from Adam is verified by multiple historical sources.
 Further, these findings are easily shown to be consistent with radiocarbon dating.
-We also see that the fossil record shows a sudden appearance of life, not a gradual development.
+We also see that the fossil record shows the sudden appearance of every kind of life, with no gradual development in between.

 As for everything else, such as the age of the earth, the exact way in which life was created, etc, what can we say?
 The Bible gives far fewer details.